jangko/nimLUA/README.md

 - - -
 **Current version API**:
 no need to remember complicated API, the API is simple but powerful

+* newNimLua
 * bindEnum
 * bindConst
 * bindFunction